This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

-In this post I hope to answer this for you.
-I get a lot of questions about Cricut products and I’m hoping to give you clear, concise information so you can decide if one of these awesome crafting tools is for you.
+In this post I will answer this question and help you make the best Cricut purchasing decision.
+I get a lot of questions about Cricut products and I’m hoping to give you clear, concise information so you can decide which one of these awesome crafting tools is for you.

 What is a Cricut?
 How does it work?
 Is it worth the money?
 What can I do with it?
 These are just a few of the common questions I get asked.
 I’ll answer these and more.

 The short answer is the Cricut is a cutting machine.
 It allows you to cut and create amazing crafts that you haven’t even dreamed of yet!